beam4/alembic-kit/index.md

 feature_text: |
   # Build your church website

-  ### To make a web site from a template store in a github.com repository host in netlify.com, which are free service to use.
-Free and simple.
+  ### To make a web site from a template store in a github.com repository host in netlify.com
----

 #### Intention